1972 Bean Station bus-truck collision: Aftermath

 Led by the widow of one of the passengers aboard the bus, survivors of the crash and other family members of the victims filed a federal lawsuit against Greyhound Lines for $2.5 million.
-Courts found Greyhound Lines to be at fault for the accident, regarding the failure to take action on the driver of the bus involved in the accident, who had a history of diabetes, heart and liver disease, and several other severe medical conditions following the investigation by the NTSB and Tennessee officials.
+Courts found Greyhound Lines to be at fault for the collision, regarding the failure to take action on the driver of the bus involved in the collision, who had a history of diabetes, heart and liver disease, and several other severe medical conditions which were disclosed following the investigation by the NTSB and Tennessee officials.

-In 1973, one year following the accident, Tennessee legislators from the House and Senate chambers formed a special-joint investigation committee into the crisis regarding 11W and its ill-fated past.
+In 1973, one year following the collision, Tennessee legislators from the House and Senate chambers formed a special-joint investigation committee into the crisis regarding 11W and its ill-fated past.
 The committee members billed 11W as one of the "killer highways" of the United States.
 The committee held several public forums in cities along the 11W corridor, including Knoxville, Rutledge, Rogersville, and Kingsport.
-Attendees of the forums had brought up several statements concerning 11W, such as the highway being possibly cursed, first-hand experiences of collisions, and property owners willing to donate land for the widening of the highway in order to prevent further accidents.
+Attendees of the forums brought up several statements concerning 11W, such as the highway being possibly cursed, first-hand experiences of collisions, and property owners willing to donate land for the widening of the highway in order to prevent further accidents.

 Individuals ranging from activists, state and local politicians, engineers, and journalists considered the collision a call to action for the widening of heavily trafficked highways in the state such as U.S. 11W and the completion of then under construction Interstate 81 from Bristol to Dandridge, which paralleled the route of 11W.

 Governor Winfield Dunn called for action to widen 11W from two to four lanes in its entirety from Kingsport to Knoxville, stating:

 Plans and funding for the four-laning of 11W from Kingsport to Knoxville were established in 1973, but several state and local representatives across various districts in Grainger and Hawkins counties refused the financial aid of the state government for the widening of 11W.
-After the completion of Interstate 81, congestion and accident count on 11W decreased, but many still called for the widening of the highway, citing its hazardous design.
+After the completion of Interstate 81, congestion and collision count on 11W decreased, but many still called for the widening of the highway, citing its hazardous design.
 Following the collision, numerous attempts to widen US 11W in Grainger County have been met with NIMBY-behavior from Grainger County farmers and residents, delaying work by the Tennessee Department of Transportation (TDOT).